History of Abu Dhabi in Timeline

 1968: Construction of Al Maqta Bridge

-In 1968, the Al Maqta Bridge was built, becoming the first connection to Abu Dhabi island.
+In 1968, Al Maqta Bridge was built as the first connection to Abu Dhabi island.

-In about 1969, the first town bus entered service in Abu Dhabi, marking the beginning of an informal public transport system.
+In about 1969, the first town bus entered service in Abu Dhabi as part of a very informal service.

 December 2, 1971: Formation of the United Arab Emirates

-On December 2, 1971, Abu Dhabi, along with six other emirates, formed the United Arab Emirates (UAE), marked by the establishment of a federal government and the appointment of Sheikh Zayed bin Sultan Al Nahyan as the first President of the UAE.
+On December 2, 1971, Abu Dhabi, along with six other emirates, formed the United Arab Emirates (UAE), establishing a federal government and appointing Sheikh Zayed bin Sultan Al Nahyan as the first President.

 1976: Death of Abdulla bin Sulayem

-In 1976, Abdulla bin Sulayem, an important poet from the UAE who made headway in Classical Arabic poetry, passed away.
+In 1976, Abdulla bin Sulayem, an important poet from the UAE, passed away.
+He made headway in Classical Arabic poetry as opposed to the Nabati poetry of the 17th century.

 1977: Opening of Mussafah Bridge

-In 1977, the Mussafah Bridge was opened, now part of the E20 highway.
+In 1977, the Mussafah Bridge opened, now part of the E20 highway.

 1982: Opening of AUH